List of Port Vale F.C. managers: History

 Rudge was sacked in January 1999, and though club legend Brian Horton kept the club up that season, relegation followed in 2000.
 He led the club to another Football League Trophy title in 2001.
 He steadied the ship following a period of administration.
 Still, he quit with the Vale in the play-offs of the third tier in February 2004.
 Another club legend, Martin Foyle, spent the next three years as manager before departing by mutual consent in September 2007.
 Lee Sinnott came in two months later, the first time in 28 years someone was appointed who had not previously played or coached at the club.
 Vale were relegated at the end of the 2007–08 season and manager Dean Glover was given the job initially on a caretaker basis in September 2008.
 Glover fared poorly However, and was sacked at the end of the 2008–09 season.
 Micky Adams took charge in June 2009, the first experienced manager since Horton.
 He left Vale in the promotion places to manage boyhood club Sheffield United in December 2010.
 Still, a disastrous ten-week spell under Jim Gannon ended all hopes of promotion, with Gannon overseeing the shortest reign in the club's history.
 Adams returned for a second spell in May 2011 and despite the club again entering administration he took the team to promotion out of League Two at the end of the 2012–13 season.
-He resigned in September 2014 and his assistant, Rob Page, then had close to two seasons in charge with moderate success.
+He resigned in September 2014, and his assistant, Rob Page, then had close to two seasons in charge with moderate success.
 Club chairman Norman Smurthwaite then opted for a Continental revolution and appointed Portuguese coach Bruno Ribeiro in June 2016, the first manager born outside of Britain to manage the club permanently.
-Ribeiro struggled and his assistant Michael Brown took over after six months.
+Ribeiro struggled, and his assistant Michael Brown took over after six months.
 Brown failed to keep the club out of the relegation zone by the end of the 2016–17 season and was sacked in September 2017.
 Smurthwaite turned to club legend Neil Aspin, who narrowly kept the club in the Football League before resigning in January 2019.
 John Askey, son of yet another club legend Colin Askey, took charge in February 2019.
 Darrell Clarke was appointed in February 2021.
 Andy Crosby became the "acting manager" after Clarke entered three months of bereavement leave in February 2022.
 Clarke returned to lead Vale to promotion with a 3–0 victory over Mansfield Town in the League Two play-off final, but was replaced by Crosby in April 2023 following a poor run of results in the calendar year.
 Crosby lasted less than a year.
 After one win in eight games, with the club in 20th place, he was sacked on 5 February 2024.
 He was succeeded by former Jamaica international Darren Moore.
+Moore led the club to promotion out of League Two in the 2024–25 campaign.
+Jon Brady took charge in January 2026.